-by Kim Furlow, Institute for Public Health Communications Manager and Beth Prusacyk, PhD, MSW, Instructor of Medicine, Division of General Medical Sciences, School of Medicine
+Written by Kim Furlow, communications manager at the Institute for Public Health and Beth Prusacyk, PhD, MSW, Institute faculty scholar & instructor of medicine in the Division of General Medical Sciences

 “It’s the wonkiest science of science,” says Beth Prusaczyk, PhD, Institute of Public Health Faculty Scholar and Dissemination and Implementation Science practitioner.
 She gets excited when asked to define the intricate and misunderstood science.
 “It’s all about getting into the weeds on a process.
 It’s about taking what we know works and getting people to use it.”
 That’s the answer to the often-asked question, “What the heck IS Dissemination & Implementation (D&I) Science, anyway?”